 Alongside Jennifer Pan, Lyle and Erik Menendez are two brothers who fit this profile.
 In 1989 they shot and killed their parents, Jose and Kitty Menendez in a brutal and selfish act in order to obtain full access to their wealth.
 The Menendez brothers had a privileged childhood and grew up as spoiled children.
 They were lazy with no work ethic and simply wanted the good life without having to put any effort into it themselves.

-Their father however, was strict and had begun putting more restrictions on the boys due to their attitudes and behaviour in an attempt to drill some discipline into them.
+Their father, however, was strict and had begun putting more restrictions on the boys due to their attitudes and behavior in an attempt to drill some discipline into them.
 In the months before the murders, Lyle and Erik Menendez began targeting and burglarizing the homes of their parent’s friends.
-Equally wealthy, this provided them with free access to cash and jewellery which they could sell on quickly.
+Equally wealthy, this provided them with free access to cash and jewelry which they could sell quickly.

 After confidently confessing to the murders to a therapist, believing therapist-patient confidentiality protected them, they were arrested and eventually found guilty of murder in 1996 and sentenced to life in prison with no chance of parole.